 My love of sides (here’s looking at you Mashed Butternut Squash, Brussels Sprouts Mac and Cheese, and Healthy Sweet Potato Casserole) led me to create this recipe for these creamy scalloped potatoes.
 I can now declaredly state is my absolute favorite version and (dare I say it?…I do!) the best scalloped potatoes recipe.
 EVER.

-Along the way, my homemade scalloped potato recipe testing journey led to these Slow Cooker Scalloped Potatoes, which lean into the idea of a traditional, extra cheesy scalloped potatoes recipe.
+Along the way, my homemade scalloped potato recipe testing journey led to these Crockpot Scalloped Potatoes, which lean into the idea of a traditional, extra cheesy scalloped potatoes recipe.
 If that’s the style of tater you are seeking, check them out.

 Today’s more modern version is also cheesy and indulgent, but there’s less fuss, largely thanks to the fact that I managed to find a way to make them with no béchamel sauce, HOORAY.
 These potatoes taste decadent and memorable enough for something special but won’t weigh you down after just a few bites.